 In addition to the mandated programs, the Oxford School District offers gifted education as an elective for students in seventh and eighth grades and AP courses in high school.

-Intellectually gifted children are those who are found to have an exceptionally high degree of intelligence as documented through the gifted identification process.
+Gifted children are those who are found to have an exceptionally high degree of intelligence (INSIGHTS) or creativity (MAGIC) as documented through the gifted identification process.